-All well known logical units shall support the INQUIRY command's Device Identification VPD page and, at a minimum, shall support one or more identification descriptors with the IDENTIFIER TYPE field set to the NAA (i.e., 3h) or the EUI-64 (i.e., 2h).
+All well known logical units shall support the INQUIRY command's Device Identification VPD page as defined in SPC-3. and, at a minimum, shall support the IDENTIFIER TYPE field set to the SCSI name string format (i.e., 8h), or one or more identification descriptors with the IDENTIFIER TYPE field set to the NAA (i.e., 3h) or the EUI 64 (i.e., 2h).
 The contents of the IDENTIFIER field shall be equal to one of the SCSI target device's SCSI target device names.
 The returned Device Identification VPD page shall contain all the SCSI target device names.